Find the first part of this series here: When God Breaks Your Heart

 PART 2: The Necklace

 I opened the sugar packets almost robotically and poured them in.
 Lost in thought as I observed the granulated sugar dissolve in the coffee, I suddenly felt the weight and significance of this seemingly simplistic act.
 “Two sugars please” was much more than a coffee order.
 It was a symbolic acceptance of a difficult conversation that was about to unfold between two strangers.
 Strangers, whose only current ties were a silent cry and an inexplicable connection to a cross necklace.
-I softly let that sink in as I prayed to God for the strength that this conversation deserved, the strength that surpassed any innate human periphery.
+I softly let that sink in as I prayed to God for the strength that this conversation deserved, the strength I didn’t have.

 I carefully clenched the mugs and took my seat at the table as I heard the sound of my heart pounding in my ears.
 I secretly hoped the beating would synchronize long enough with hers to break the silence.
 I was nervous, not because of the conversation to come, but more about playing the role of mediator between the hurt and the Healer.
 A role I woke up not knowing I’d be playing, assigned merely based on desire and not merit.

 She grabbed the mug and wrapped her fingers around it instinctively while letting out a half smile of gratitude.
 Her gaze caught my eyes and I gestured a quick nod of acknowledgement but kept my eyes fixated on the coffee.
 We sat in silence for a few minutes.
 I allowed this silence to infiltrate us, taking with it the unwanted superficial discussions that would have been generated in the name of comfort.
 Distracted by the background noise, I listened to the pressing of the coffee machine, the milk frothing, the laughter in the background, the door opening and closing.
 Until she spoke…“I wasn’t always like this you know”.
 The weight of those words hung in the air shattering the silence I now found comfort in.